 Does the Technological Content of Government Demand Matter for Private R&D?
 Evidence from US States

 Governments purchase everything from airplanes to zucchini.
 This paper investigates the role of the technological content of government procurement in innovation.
-We theoretically show that a shift in the composition of public purchases toward high-tech products translates into higher economy-wide returns to innovation, leading to an increase in the aggregate level of private research and development (R&D).
-Collecting unique panel data on federal procurement in US states, we find that reshuffling procurement toward high-tech industries has an economically and statistically significant positive effect on private R&D, even after extensively controlling for other R&D determinants.
-Instrumental-variable estimations support a causal interpretation of our findings.
+In a theoretical model, we first show that a shift in the composition of public purchases toward high-tech products translates into higher economy-wide returns to innovation, leading to an increase in the aggregate level of private R&D. Using unique data on federal procurement in US states and performing panel fixed-effects estimations, we find support for the model's prediction of a positive R&D effect of the technological content of government procurement.
+Instrumental-variable estimations suggest a causal interpretation of our findings.